oils-for-unix/oils/doc/ref/chap-j8.md

 ## JSON8

-JSON8 is JSON with 4 rules:
+JSON8 is JSON with 4 more things allowed:

-- J8 strings in addition to JSON strings
+1. J8 strings in addition to JSON strings
-- unquoted keys
+1. Comments
-- trailing commas
+1. Unquoted keys (TODO)
-- comments?
+1. Trailing commas (TODO)

 ### json8-num